linl33/bohemia/guide/guide.md

 ```
 scp -i "/home/joebrew/.ssh/openhdskey.pem" mirthconnect-3.8.0.b2464-unix.sh ubuntu@ec2-3-130-255-155.us-east-2.compute.amazonaws.com:/home/ubuntu/mirth
 ```
-- Prior to installing the `.sh` file, you need to change some options in your java configuration:
-  - Run the following: `sudo nano /etc/java-8-openjdk/accessibility.properties`
-  - Comment out the line that says `assistive_technologies=org.GNOME.Accessibility.AtkWrapper`
 - From the remote machine, run `chmod a+x mirthconnect-3.8.0.b2464-unix.sh`
 - Run the installer: `sudo ./mirthconnect-3.8.0.b2464-unix.sh`
 - You'll need to press `Enter` and `1` a few times to confirm the license agreement